vshymanskyy/muon/docs/README.md

 - Dictionary is ordered by default
 - Duplicate keys are not allowed
 - Keys can be `Integer` or `String`
-- All keys should be of the same type (i.e. all strings or all ints)
+- All keys MUST be of the same type (i.e. all strings or all ints)
   - Mixing different string encodings is explicitly allowed
 - For integer keys:
   - Typed integer (`0xB0..0xB7` or `0xBB`) encoding is used for the first key